How to effectively prevent tick infestations

 Protective clothing and tick repellents

 Proper attire and the use of tick repellents are key components in preventing tick bites when venturing outdoors.
-By wearing suitable clothing and applying effective repellents, you can reduce the likelihood of tick encounters and tick-borne diseases.
+By wearing suitable clothing and applying effective repellents, you can reduce the likelihood of tick and tick-borne diseases.

 Wearing long clothing outdoors